About Melbourne Mindfulness Institute

 - substance abuse (Chiesa & Serretti, 2013, Alfonso et al, 2011)

 - eating disorders (Kristeller & Hasllett, 1999, Kristeller, 2003, 2013)

 Research into brain changes with Mindfulness meditation

-- brain regions for attention, interoception and sensory processing including the prefrontal cortex and the right anterior insula were found to be thicker in long term meditators that in non-meditators (Lazar, 2005)
+- brain regions for attention, interoception and sensory processing including the prefrontal cortex and the right anterior insula were found to be thicker in long-term meditators than in non-meditators (Lazar, 2005).